matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 noted in the project-specific section below.

 Please be aware that reviewers will expect CI to be passing before your changes will be approved, and priority will be given to PRs that pass CI when reviewing too.
-If you can't get the CI to pass, please reach out to us (and do not assume that it's always your change that broke it!).
+If you can't get the CI to pass, please reach out to us either via the PR or in the project Matrix room
+(and do not assume that it's always your change that caused the test to fail!).

 **As a rule, code does not get merged onto the `develop` branch without all CI tests passing.**